 - Service: We reached out to Staples locations in Florida, Georgia, and South Carolina, and some of the stores said they burn CDs (while some do not).
 It’s best to call ahead to your intended store to confirm if it offers CD burning.

-- Cost: Where available, the service costs about $10 per disc.
+- Cost: Where available, the service costs about $10 per disc, but varies by location.

 - Find a Staples

-- Service: We reached out to Office Depot locations in Alabama and North Carolina, and some of the stores said they burn CDs (while some do not).
-It’s best to call ahead to your intended store to confirm if it offers CD burning.
+- Service: We reached out to Office Depot locations in Alabama and North Carolina, and all of the stores said they burn CDs.
+It’s still a good idea to call ahead to your intended store to confirm if it offers CD burning.

-- Cost: Where available, the service costs about $5 per disc.
+- Cost: Prices vary by location, but the service generally costs about $5 per disc.